zainab-kassim/zainab-kassim/README.md

 ### Kassim Zainab Temitope

-Hi there! 👋 I’m Zainab Kassim Temitope, a **`FullStack Sofware Engineer`**  and aspiring Cloud Developer based in Nigeria.
+Hi there! 👋 I’m Zainab Kassim Temitope, a **`FullStack Sofware Engineer`**  based in Nigeria.
 I have a passion for building applications from the ground up, ensuring both an enhanced user experience and a beautifully crafted design.

 ### Languages & Frameworks